angulardart/site-angulardart/src/angular/guide/security.md

 ### Use the offline template compiler

-The offline template compiler prevents a whole class of vulnerabilities called template injection, and greatly improves application performance.
+The offline template compiler prevents a whole class of vulnerabilities called template injection, and greatly improves app performance.
 Use the offline template compiler in production deployments; don't dynamically generate templates.
 Angular trusts template code, so generating templates, in particular templates containing user data, circumvents Angular's built-in protections.

 ### Server-side XSS protection

 HTML constructed on the server is vulnerable to injection attacks.
-Injecting template code into an Angular application is the same as injecting executable code into the
+Injecting template code into an Angular app is the same as injecting executable code into the
-application: it gives the attacker full control over the application.
+app: it gives the attacker full control over the app.
 To prevent this, use a templating language that automatically escapes values to prevent XSS vulnerabilities on the server.
 Don't generate Angular templates on the server side using a templating language; doing this carries a high risk of introducing template-injection vulnerabilities.